DubbleA/derivatives-pricing/notes.md

 - Virtual functions are implemented via a table of function pointers
 - If a class has a pure virtual function then it should have a virtual destructor

-## Chapter 4 Bridging with a virtual constructor
+## Bridging with a virtual constructor

 4.6 Beware of new.
 Everytime we copy a bridged object, we are implicitly using the new command.
 So if our code involves a lot of passing around objects, its important to not copy unnecessarily (we can avoid this by using move semantics or pass by reference).